-At Hall & Wilcox, environmental, social and governance (ESG) is vitally important to us as a business, our people and aligned to our firm hallmarks.
+Environmental, social and governance (ESG) is vitally important to us as a business, our people and aligned to our firm Hallmarks.

-With a national footprint and more than 1000 people, Hall & Wilcox is committed to ensure our approach to ESG is at the heart of everything we do and is embedded in our culture.
-We believe that success should not be at the expense of doing the right thing, and in our decision making, we consider our long term impact on our people, communities and the planet.
+With a national footprint and more than 1200 people, we are committed to ensuring our approach to ESG is at the heart of everything we do and is embedded in our culture.
+We believe that success should not be at the expense of doing the right thing, and, in our decision making, we consider our long-term impact on our people, communities and the planet.

 We are proud to have taken action and voluntarily joined the UN Global Compact and are committed to implementing and advising clients on implementing the 10 UN Global Compact principles.
-With cross sector expertise, our team can help with what needs to be embedded in your business’ strategy and operations.
+With cross-sector expertise, our team can help with what needs to be embedded in your business’s strategy and operations.

 Here is a snapshot of how we constantly improve our processes to put ESG at the forefront of how we work.